 It is no wonder that so many people are interested in owning their own e-commerce business.
 The advantages are many!
 First of all, there is no rent to pay and you can reach a customer pretty much anywhere in the world.

-In this post, we’ll explain to you how to create your very own online T-shirt store.
+In this post, we’ll explain to you how to create your very own custom T-shirt printing online store.

 Before we get going, a little disclaimer.
 This blog post was designed for people who already have a brand or an idea of what their clothing line should look like in mind.
 If you’re not that far ahead just yet, then we have a couple of blog posts we’d like to recommend to you:

 - How to come up with an authentic name for your clothing brand